-As some people are less adept at estimating RIR than others, for safer movements once you develop consistent good technique I advise you to push to actual failure simply to learn what this feels like.
+As some people are less adept at estimating RIR than others, for safer movements once you develop consistent good technique I advise you to push to technical failure (where your form begins to breakdown) simply to learn what this feels like.
 If you consciously think about how your body feels with each rep as you approach failure, you can use this “anchor” set to better understand what RIR = 0, 1, 2, etc actually feels like.
 After this understanding is acquired you can more confidently lift to a specific RIR with future sets.
 You can repeat this anchoring process occasionally to help ensure continued accuracy.

 Effective rest periods between sets

-Once we complete a set we need to rest for the phosphocreatine stores to replenish sufficiently to allow a subsequent set.
-As discussed in Lesson 2, it can take ~1 minute to replenish these 50% ~5-7 minutes replenish these close to 100%.(Kraemer, 2012) If we take a set to failure we will likely use almost all of our phosphocreatine stores and will need to recover for a longer period than if we stopped the set short of failure.
-Other physiologic changes that occur while we rest include recovery of our heart rate, our respiratory rate, as well as removal of metabolites (ie, lactate) from muscle.
-With longer rest between sets we experience fuller recovery and can lift more weight or more reps in a subsequent set.
-However, this comes at a cost of a longer overall workout unless we employ a strategy such as supersets or circuit training.
+Once you complete a set you need to rest enough for the phosphocreatine stores to replenish sufficiently to allow a subsequent set.
+As discussed in Lesson 2, it can take ~1 minute for phosphocreatine to replenish 50% and ~5-7 minutes to replenish close to 100%.(Kraemer, 2012) If you take a set to failure you will likely use almost all of your phosphocreatine stores and will need to recover for a longer period than if you stopped the set short of failure.
+Other physiologic changes that occur while you rest include recovery of your heart rate and your respiratory rate as well as removal of metabolites (ie, lactate) from muscle.
+With longer rest between sets you experience fuller recovery and can lift more weight or more reps in a subsequent set.
+However, this comes at a cost of a longer overall workout unless you employ a strategy such as supersets or circuit training.

 What the research suggests

-A SR looking at the impact of rest periods on strength adaptations included 23 studies (10 with individuals with prior resistance training experience) and found that:(Grgic, 2018b)
+- A 2018 SR looking at the impact of rest periods on strength adaptations included 23 studies (10 with individuals with prior resistance training experience) and found that(Grgic, 2018b):

 - individuals new to resistance training can obtain similar adaptations with shorter rest periods (even <1 minute)

-Within rest periods themselves many different strategies to aid recovery and improve results have been studied, including interset stretching, warming, cooling, aerobic activity, among others.
-Collectively, there is little consistent research showing a significant benefit of any of these modalities and any impact they have is likely much smaller than the duration of the rest period itself.(Latella, 2019)
+- Within rest periods themselves many different strategies to aid recovery and improve results have been studied, including interset stretching, warming, cooling, aerobic activity, among others.
+Collectively, a 2019 review found there is little consistent research showing a significant benefit of any of these modalities and any impact they have is likely much smaller than the duration of the rest period itself.(Latella, 2019)

 People new to resistance training can keep rest periods short (ie, ~1 minute), though there is no harm in resting longer if desired.
 For people with resistance training experience resting longer is more beneficial; aiming for ≥120 seconds of rest between sets likely allows more productive sets and thus better progress long term.

-Tip: For people who are doing supersets or circuit training there does not seem to be any concern of resting too long between sets; this would only be a concern if one were to essentially “cool down”.
-For example, if an 8 exercise circuit is done 3 times and each circuit takes 10 minutes, you will essentially rest 10 minutes between sets.
+Tip: For people who are doing supersets or circuit training there does not seem to be any concern of resting too long between sets; this would only be a concern if you were to essentially “cool down”.
+For example, if an 8 exercise circuit is done 3 times and each circuit takes 10 minutes, you will essentially rest 9-10 minutes between sets.
 This is not too long if the quality of the second circuit is similar to the first.
-In fact, a recent SR/MA has shown that circuit training can yield very good outcomes for body composition and strength gains.(Ramos-Campo, 2021) However, if you perform a set, take a 10 minute phone call, and then attempt a second set and the quality suffers due to needing to warm up again this is suboptimal.
+In fact, a 2021 SR/MA found that circuit training can yield very good outcomes for body composition and strength gains.(Ramos-Campo, 2021) However, if you perform a set, take a 10 minute phone call, and then attempt a second set and the quality suffers due to needing to warm up again this is suboptimal.